donaldRwilliams/vICC/README.md

 common within-group variance, whereas, in **vICC**, a random-effects model is fitted to the residual variance, thereby permitting group-level ICCs.
-When subjects are the grouping variable, this is akin to investigating individual differences.
+When subjects are the grouping variable, this is akin to investigating individual differences in the ICC.

 ## Measurement Reliability

 The methodology in **vICC** was introduced in Williams, Martin, and Rast (2019).
-The context was measurement reliability in a cognitive inhibition task.
+The context was measurement reliability in a cognitive task.
 To this end, **vICC** provides ICC(1), that is the correlation for any two observations from the same group, and ICC(2), that is average score reliability.
 Both ICC(1) and ICC(2) are reliability indices.
+Group-level standard error of measurement is also provided.

 ## Available Models